 Fort Campbell is a somewhat small town located in the state of Kentucky.
 With a population of 12,814 people and five constituent neighborhoods, Fort Campbell is the 29th largest community in Kentucky.

 44.25% of the workforce is employed in the armed forces, making the military a huge focus of life in Fort Campbell.
 Even though it is a military town, the civilian sector still plays an important role in the local economy.
 The Wholesale and Public Service industries respectively employ 33.79% and 28.23% of the civilian workforce.

 Also of interest is that Fort Campbell has more people living here who work in computers and math than 95% of the places in the US.

-Fort Campbell’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live if safety is an important concern.
+Overall, Fort Campbell’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-The percentage of adults in Fort Campbell who are college-educated is close to the national average for all communities of 21.84%: 18.57% of the adults in Fort Campbell have a bachelor's degree or advanced degree.
+In terms of college education, Fort Campbell is nearly on par with the US average for all cities of 21.84%: 18.57% of adults 25 and older in Fort Campbell have a bachelor's degree or advanced degree.

 The per capita income in Fort Campbell in 2018 was $18,961, which is lower middle income relative to Kentucky, and low income relative to the rest of the US.
 This equates to an annual income of $75,844 for a family of four.

 Fort Campbell is an extremely ethnically-diverse town.
 The people who call Fort Campbell home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fort Campbell residents report their race to be White, followed by Black or African-American.
 Fort Campbell also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 20.24% of the town’s residents.
 Important ancestries of people in Fort Campbell include German, European, Irish, African, and English.